neo-project/docs/docs/en-us/gettingstarted/develop.md

 ## Compiling contract file

+Option 1:

 When you complete coding, click `Build` -> `Build Solutions` (hotkeys: Ctrl + Shift + B) in the menu to start compilation.

+Option 2:

+From the solution or project directory, start the command line and run `nccs`.

 When the compilation is done, the following files are generated under the `bin/Debug` directory of the project.